ExMember/exmember.github.io/_posts/2016-06-27-no-fly-no-buy.md

 Finally, persons who have been convicted of a crime and added to the "No Fly" list should be removed from those lists when they have finished their sentence and are released back into the public.
-If the criminal justice system has determined that this person no longer poses a threat to the public then there is no need to continue to restrict their rights.
+If the criminal justice system has determined that this person is no longer a threat to the public then there is no need to continue to restrict their rights.

 Sen. Collins' proposal have none of these safeguards which makes it not only